Introduction

 Pixel pitch is the distance (in millimeters) between the centers of two adjacent pixels on an LED module.

-A P2.5 screen has 2.5 mm spacing between pixels.
+- A P2.5 screen has 2.5 mm spacing between pixels.

-A P10 screen has 10 mm spacing between pixels.
+- A P10 screen has 10 mm spacing between pixels.

 The smaller the pitch, the closer the LEDs — resulting in higher pixel density and a sharper image.
+Larger pixel pitches are better suited for large screens viewed from a distance, where extreme resolution isn’t required.

 2. How Pixel Pitch Affects Image Quality

 Pixel pitch determines how many LEDs fit in one square meter, which directly affects resolution.
+Smaller pitches contain more pixels and deliver finer detail and smoother gradients.

 | Pixel Pitch | Approx. Image Quality | Typical Applications |